-Other than those disclosed in note 37 to the financial statements, there is no important event affecting the Group that has occurred after the year ended 31 December 2019.
+There is no important event affecting the Group that has occurred after the year ended 31 December 2020.

 Risk and uncertainties

 Our Group's faces several risk and uncertainty factors that may affect the operating results and business prospects.
 There may have other risks and uncertainties in addition to those listed below which are not known to the Group or which may not be material now but could turn out to be material in the future.